 For a lovely day trip out, head south of Birmingham to Worcester, by the cathedral, you’ll discover the spire poking through the abundant pink leaves.
 You can also visit the Vale of Evesham in Worcestershire where you can discover a whole trail of cherry blossom trees.
 The area looks like a picture-perfect postcard with cute chocolate box cottages and rolling hills as well as cherry blossom to make it extra special.

 OK, so it’s not in Birmingham but Ironbridge in Shropshire is less than an hour’s drive, or a two-hour train journey if you’re looking to make a day of it.
 The pop of pink against this industrial and iconic bridge is a sight to behold, especially on a warm, sunny day.
-Come the end of March, we’ll be able to travel further afield but be quick as this beauty won’t be around for long.
+But be quick as this beauty won’t be around for long.

 A slightly longer trip from Birmingham but it seems Shropshire is the county for cherry blossom.
 In the cute village of Clun, close to the Welsh border, you’ll find an adorable pack horse bridge surrounded by the flower also known as sakura.